-While foundational tools like DepMap and Open Targets have accelerated precision medicine, they often lack the interpretability and mechanistic insight required to rank ideas with the greatest clinical upside.
-By harmonizing carefully selected and curated data modalities, this approach allows drug developers to systematically link complex tumor biology to drug response at scale.
+While foundational resources like DepMap and Open Targets have accelerated novel target discovery, they often lack the interpretability and mechanistic insight required to rank ideas with the greatest clinical translatability.
+It is critical to enable drug developers to systematically link complex tumor biology to drug response at scale by harmonizing carefully selected and curated data modalities.

-This webinar demonstrates how Turbine’s virtual cell models bridge these gaps by simulating ten millions of in silico experiments daily to uncover hidden vulnerabilities.
-We will review real-world case studies, including the discovery of novel biomarkers for PARP inhibitors and the identification of NEK1 as a viable target where physical CRISPR screens failed to find drivers.
+This webinar demonstrates how Turbine’s Virtual Cell platform bridges these gaps by simulating millions of in silico experiments daily to uncover hidden vulnerabilities.
+We will review real-world case studies, including the discovery of novel biomarkers for PARP inhibitors and the identification of NEK1 as a viable target where CRISPR screens failed to find drivers of disease progression.

 Key learnings: